nikolalsvk/blog/content/blog/getting-started-with-tmux/index.md

   <figcaption class='photo-caption'>tmux help screen</figcaption>
 </figure>

+Also, another great thing to check out if you're using iTerm2 is its integration with tmux.
+More to read in [iTerm2 docs](https://gitlab.com/gnachman/iterm2/-/wikis/TmuxIntegration).

 I plan to write a follow-up blog post with some advanced usages of tmux.
 If you liked this one and want to see another blog post, consider joining the [newsletter](./newsletter), it will get you notified when it's out.

 As always, don't forget to share it with your friends or coworkers.
 Here's a tweet you can message, like, retweet, ignore, or whatever you please: